FactFiber/devspace-nginx-auth-jwt/README.md

 - `http_requests_total{status="<status>"}` number of requests handled, by status code (counter)
 - `nginx_subrequest_auth_jwt_token_validation_time_seconds` number of seconds spent validating tokens (histogram)

+# Response headers

+To include fields from claims in response headers, use the `responseHeaders` configuration section.
+It should consist of a map of response header to claim name.
+Headers will be included with base64 encoding of the claim.
+If the actual claim is a string, this will be directly encoded.
+If the claim is an array of strings, this will first be json encoded, then base64 encoded.

 # Additional information

 * [Useful example from ingress docs](https://github.com/kubernetes/ingress-nginx/blob/master/docs/examples/customization/external-auth-headers/)